Here are some magical properties of water

 Water is the most abundant substance on the surface of the earth covering more than 70% of the Earth’s surface.

 The human body is about 70 percent water and organs such as the brain contains around 80 per cent.
-In fact, you have water in every single cell of your body.
+In fact, we have water in every single cell of our body.

 Now, none of this may be particularly new information to you.
 But I’d like to tell you about a few little-known and magical properties about water that may change the way you look at it.

 The groundbreaking research of Masaru Emoto